Become a Conference Assistant

 What is a Conference Assistant?

-What are the differences between a CA (Conference Assistant) and RA (Resident Assistant) position?
+What are the differences between a CA (Conference Assistant) and RA (Resident Assistant) and DA (Desk Assistant) position?

-Although there are some similarities among CA and RA positions, there are also many differences.
-Conference Assistant positions are typically summer-only and CAs provide services to summer conference guests instead of students.
-CAs work at desks and on duty in buildings all over campus.
-Resident Assistants live and work in just one building, and have a floor assigned to them, providing student-specific services.
-RA positions may be for the academic year or for the summer.
-The CA and RA selection processes are completely separate, but you may apply for both if you are interested in both positions.Return to top
+Although there are some similarities among CA ,RA, and DA positions, there are also many differences.
+Conference Assistant positions are primarily summer-only and CAs provide services to summer conference guests in addition to students.
+CAs work at desks AND serve on overnight duty in buildings all over campus.

 What are the primary job responsibilities of a CA?

-- Attend orientation, training sessions, and weekly staff meetings (Wednesday afternoons, 3-5 pm).
+- CAs are expected to attend all training sessions and weekly staff meetings (Wednesday afternoons, 3-5 pm).

 - Work shifts at the conference hall desks as assigned

-- Monitor the activities of guests and conference participants to assure their safety and satisfaction.
+- Monitor the activities of conference guests and students to assure their safety and satisfaction.

 - Participate in evening and weekend duty as assigned, complete safety and security rounds through the building, be accessible for assistance.